spike-rabbit/element/CODE_OF_CONDUCT.md

-# Code of Conduct - Siemens Lint
+# Code of Conduct - Siemens Element

 ## Our Pledge